Before and After: 4 Tips to Buying Bras When Losing Weight

 - Pick bra styles that will work under the majority of your clothes.
 Don’t buy a cheetah print bra if you wear a lot of light colored clothing.
 If you wear a lot of black, then get a black bra.
 I’d recommend a nude color bra because they look amazing under white and darker-colored clothing.

-- Try to stick bras that have a more forgiving cup, ones that have a flexible fabric like in a soft cup bra, Diana’s bra has this characteristic, are perfect because they tend to contour to the changes in your breast shape and size better.
+- Try to stick to bras that have a more forgiving cup, ones that have a flexible fabric like in a soft cup bra.
+They're perfect because they tend to contour to the changes in your breast shape and size better.
 I don’t recommend molded cup bras when losing weight.
 Once they no longer fit you, they will gap, crease, and you can see this underneath your clothing.